Ski resorts with natural terrain and fun freeriding | Tips for playing with the terrain

 [Nagano] Happo-one:

-With an elevation difference of 1,071m, it's one of the highest in Japan.
-There are five main lines leading down from the top of the slope.
-Each features a continuous, continuous slope with a succession of medium and steep slopes, with few undulating sections.
-No matter how much you ski, there's always more challenging slopes ahead.
-The dynamic feel of the skiing is undoubtedly unparalleled in Japan.
+With an elevation difference of 1,071m, one of the highest in Japan, there are five main lines to ski down from the top of the slope.
+Each line features a continuous slope configuration with alternating moderate and steep sections, and its greatest feature is the lack of long, gradual transitions between slopes.
+No matter how much you ski, there are still more challenging slopes ahead.
+The dynamic feeling of skiing is arguably the best in Japan.
+While the

 Usagidaira on Happoone, the holy land of moguls